-It is not often that we cover subject matter in a computer security blog that require a “trigger warning”, but today is one of those days.
-The following blog deals with potentially difficult information regarding protecting people who have been the victims of domestic abuse or stalking that could trigger an extreme reaction in people who’ve been traumatized by similar experiences.
+It is not often that we cover subject matter in a computer security blog that requires a “trigger warning”, but today is one of those days.
+The following blog deals with potentially difficult information, regarding protecting people who have been the victims of domestic abuse or stalking, and could trigger an extreme reaction in people who’ve been traumatized by such experiences.

-Domestic violence is not something that gets discussed much in information security circles, for a variety of possible reasons, but there are few people that need advice on assuring their online safety more urgently than victims of stalking and domestic abuse.
+Domestic violence is not something that gets discussed much in information security circles, for a variety of possible reasons, but there are few people who need advice more urgently on assuring their online safety than victims of stalking and domestic abuse.
 How exactly do the particular information security needs of people in these situations differ from the norm?
 What can people do to protect themselves when there is a known and persistent threat?
 After looking into this, I am left with as many questions as answers.

-Before we get into the meat of this article, let me provide a frame of reference: I will be focusing on those victims of domestic abuse and stalking that have escaped the situation, and are now looking to avoid further contact with their abusers.
-The subtleties of getting protection while still in the environment in which domestic abuse is taking place go more into the realm of psychology than simple computer security concerns.
+Before we get into the meat of this article, let me provide a frame of reference: I will be focusing on those victims of domestic abuse and stalking who have escaped the situation, and are now looking to avoid further contact with their abusers.
+The subtleties of getting protection while still in the environment in which domestic abuse is taking place are vastly more complex than “mere” computer security concerns.
 And because there is so much more to be explored on this particular subject, think of this article less as something prescriptive, and more of an open-ended discussion.
-If you have experience on this subject, I welcome you to add your voice to the comments to help educate me as well as other readers.
+If you have experience on this subject, I welcome you to add your voice to the comments to help educate me as well as our readers.

-Before discussing specific security recommendations, it’s important to point out that any computing devices (that is to say, both laptops and desktops as well as phones and tablets) that predate exiting the domestic violence situation should be considered compromised, and should ideally be replaced, or at least restored to factory default if at all possible.
-This will decrease the possibility of spyware or other tracking software being present on the device.
-You may wish to back up (and encrypt) your data to an external hard drive or remote location first, especially if you’re trying to retain evidence or records for legal purposes, but keep in mind that backups may retain traces of spyware: Treat them with caution, and keep them isolated from machines that might be used to reveal your location.
+Before discussing specific security recommendations, it’s important to point out that any computing devices (that is to say, both laptops and desktops as well as phones and tablets) that predate exiting the domestic violence situation should be considered compromised, and ideally should be replaced, or at least restored to “factory default” if at all possible.
+This will decrease the possibility of spyware or other tracking software being present on the devices.
+You may decide to back up (and encrypt) your data to an external hard drive or remote location first, especially if you’re trying to retain evidence or records for legal purposes, but keep in mind that backups may retain traces of spyware: Treat them with caution, and keep them isolated from machines that might be used to reveal your location.

 It is obvious that all those things that security advocates are wont to say to help people protect their data applies far more acutely to those who are trying to hide themselves from a determined and potentially violent individual.
 Let us quickly cover those security basics that are even more essential to victims of abuse: